deemp/flakes/hcl-terraform/README.md

 Writing in Terraform [configuration syntax](https://www.terraform.io/language/syntax/configuration) often violates the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle due to lack of named types.

 This repo contains a `Nix` [eDSL](https://wiki.haskell.org/Embedded_domain_specific_language) which can be translated into HCL, a language that [Terraform](https://www.terraform.io/) uses.
-In other words, you may use the power of Nix to generate understandable HCL expressions without having to use the built-in Terraform [functions](https://stackoverflow.com/a/69134570).
+In other words, we can use the power of Nix to generate understandable HCL expressions without having to use the built-in Terraform [functions](https://stackoverflow.com/a/69134570).

 ## Contents